wujibear-studio/hom-cli/README.md

 ## `hom alias NAME CONTENT`

-creates a command line alias
+creates an alias for your shell

 ```
 USAGE